Chelsie1234/data-quality/README.md

    pip install -r requirements.txt
    ```

-5. Connect the notebook to the new virtual environment we just created.
+5. Connect the notebook to the new virtual environment we just created and run it.

 ### Usage
 * Run the scripts in the repository to perform data extraction, cleaning, and visualization.